Benefits of Private Companies Over Public Limited Companies

 The minimum number of members required to form a private company is two while for a public company, it is seven.

 As the concept of ‘zero fees’ for Private Limited Companies has now been introduced by the Government.
-This hardly leaves any difference in the costing aspect of incorporation of LLPs and Private Limited Companies.
+This hardly leaves any difference in the costing aspect of registration of LLP and Private Limited Companies.
 The procedural aspects of incorporation of Private Limited Companies have also been made easier.
 In the case of Public Companies, more compliances are required to be made and the procedure of incorporation is more complicated as compared to the incorporation of a Private Company.

 Quorum in Annual General Meeting